alexpichel/okb-gatsby/content/posts/2017-05-09___community-partnerships-and-construction-sites/index.md

 The next step is to get the message out to neighbors by way of flyers, the neighborhood association website, Nextdoor.com, and other means to inform and involve residents and businesses.
 In some cases, the contractor can have staff help distribute flyers in the neighborhood as a light-duty assignment.

-The following activities can also help get community members involved:
+If the site is near a school, the following activities can also help get community members involved:

-        If the site is near a school
-            Partner with the school to send a message to parents.
+* Partner with the school to send a message to parents.
-            Consider scheduling a show-and-tell day for kids to see equipment.
+* Consider scheduling a show-and-tell day for kids to see equipment.
 (This may require volunteers from the community.)
-            Consider providing jobsite tours.
+* Consider providing jobsite tours.
-            Organize a school event when construction workers can talk with kids.
+* Organize a school event when construction workers can talk with kids.
-            Develop special instructions regarding construction trucks for crosswalk workers.
+*  Develop special instructions regarding construction trucks for crosswalk workers.
-        Plan an open house for the neighborhood.
+* Plan an open house for the neighborhood.

-Funding
+#### FUNDING

 This program does not need additional funding if existing resources are efficiently involved.
 For instance, if a crime prevention program, a law enforcement neighborhood team, or even an organized community group like the neighborhood association participates, more financial support may be unnecessary.
 For activities that may require funding, it is worth seeking community grants geared toward crime prevention efforts.
 The contractor or project manager may also be motivated to sponsor a community event, particularly when those parties weigh the risk of losing expensive equipment and tools, given that involving community members as guardians can help prevent theft.

 ## ![Outcome Icon](https://github.com/google/material-design-icons/raw/master/action/1x_web/ic_view_list_black_48dp.png "Outcome") Outcome

-Program Impact
+#### PROGRAM IMPACT

 This collaborative partnership helps the neighborhood and the construction industry.

-Critical Success Factors
+#### CRITICAL SUCCESS FACTORS

 Collaboration in the early stages of the project helps develop a strategic timeline.

-Lessons Learned
+#### LESSONS LEARNED

 Once the plan is under way and outreach has been done, a community meeting may be helpful, to bring neighbors together to discuss any issues and to provide crime prevention education.